 In the early weeks, expect your baby to nurse every 1.5-3 hours.
 Over time, they’ll be able to go longer between feedings.

 Those first breastfeeding sessions may last 20 minutes or more on each side.
 Don’t worry — as your baby grows, they’ll become more efficient at nursing.
-Then, they may only need to nurse on each side for 5 to 10 minutes.
+Then, they may only need to nurse on each side for five to 10 minutes.

 Formula-fed babies